solenoid/balance-rocks/README.md

 Likely getting in a simple css approach.

 ### API secrets locally and after deploy

+Earlier versions fetched data from an API with the right token, but the current version just bakes in a single pull of that data.
+Getting secrets and fetched data woven through will mean this has a more realistic data fetching approach.

 The Pexel API key is available after login over here once you've requested it: